Public research: selected publications

 Karen Vaughan, Linda Bonne & Jan Eyre

-What kinds of experiences propel learners across a 'vocational threshold' to new level of capability?
+What kinds of experiences propel learners across a 'vocational threshold' to new levels of capability?

 • Mate, You Should Know This!
 Re-negotiating Practice After a Critical Incident in Assessment